 Additionally, you'll have several different delivery methods:

-When you've set all your mailing options, click Schedule Mailing to send.
+When you've set all your message options, click Schedule Message at the bottom of the page to send.

 The Auto Resend feature enables you to easily and automatically resend a message to contacts who did not open the original message.
 You must configure this option while creating a (original) message; it cannot be set up after a message has been sent.